harness/developer-hub/docs/software-engineering-insights/sei-integrations/azure-devops/sei-integration-azure-devops.md

    * CICD Job Duration Trend Report
    * CICD Pipeline Jobs Duration Report
    * CICD Pipeline Jobs Duration Trend Report
-4. The integration does not accurately reflect the pipeline stage status.
+4. The integration does not accurately reflect the pipeline stage status across the widgets.
-5. Lead time widgets are not supported on this integration
+5. Lead time widgets are not fully supported for this integration

 :::note